-PP-1 Pharmacy Orientation 2+0 توعية صيدلانية
+PP-1 Pharmacy Orientation توعية 0+2 صيدلانية

 This course will cover The definition of Pharmacy and different areas of pharmacy profession and history of pharmacy, Introduction to ancient drugs, Ancient Egyptian, Greek and Roman medicine, Chinese and Indian medicine, Arab medicine in Spain and modern European medicine, History and Global progress in Pharmaceutical education, Type of Different dosage forms, Methods for the preparation of drugs, Introduction to Pharmacopoeias, formularies, regulatory control, and drug management, Medical and pharmacy terminology related to body systems needed for complete understanding of other courses, Objectives, scope and requirements of Pharm.D. program, Introduction to various terms like Pharmaceutical Care, Medication Therapy Management, Role of clinical pharmacist in Community and Health care setting, Introduction to clinical pharmacy and Role of clinical pharmacist in direct patient care as effective member of Inter-professional team of health care providers, , Introduction to various courses, compulsory and electives included in Pharm.D.
-Program, Mode of teaching, learning and training in Pharm.D. program, like concepts of Inter-professional Education and Service learning in Clinical Pharmacy Problem Based Learning, Objective Structured Clinical Exam (OSCE), Institutional Pharmacy Training and Experiential learning, College disciplinary rules and regulation for the examination.
+Program, Mode of teaching, learning and training in Pharmacy Problem Based Learning, Objective Structured Clinical Exam (OSCE), Institutional Pharmacy Training and Experiential learning, College disciplinary rules and regulation for the examination.